Welcome to everything you need to know about milestone birthdays! 🥳

 Photo credit: Julio Reis

 Lest you think this a piece of history better left to the past, the next time you’re driving along a highway in the US, check the side of the road.
 You’ll find milestones, more commonly called mileposts, every mile, though today they're nearly always made of metal.

-Over time, the word milestone morphed from distance traveled to the passage of time or achievement of an important event.
-Nowadays, graduating from high school, getting married and buying your first home are considered milestones.
+Over time, the word milestone morphed from distance traveled to the passage of time (milestone birthdays) or the achievement of an important event (such as graduating from high school or college, getting married or buying your first home).

 Why Do We Celebrate Milestone Birthdays?

 Milestone birthdays are technically no different than any other birthday.
 By definition, your birthday celebrates the day you were born and you turn another year older every 365 days from then.

 From a practical standpoint though, milestone birthdays, from the ages of 30 upwards, only come along once every 10 years.
 Perhaps that’s why we refer these as “big” birthdays, as in, “Sooooo, when do you hit the big 3-0?”